Medimaha/beethoven3/05-09-2025/day04/netw/ftp.md

 # **FTP automation in Python**.

 Unlike SCP/SSH, FTP is an **older, plain-text protocol** (port 21) often used for file transfer in legacy systems.
-Python gives us tools to **connect, upload, download, list files, delete files, etc.**
+Python gives us tools to **connector, upload, download, list files, delete files, etc.**

 ---